Hoblayerta/Nard.chat-MiniAppBase/README.md

 1. **Connect Wallet**: Click "Connect Wallet" to authenticate with your Web3 wallet
 2. **Create Posts**: Use the post creation interface to write content
-3. **Upload to Blockchain**: Click "Upload to Blockchain" to store your post on Base
+3. **Upload to Blockchain**: If you are admin of your community Click "Upload to Blockchain" to store your post on Base
 4. **View Transactions**: Check your transactions on [Base Sepolia Blockscout](https://base-sepolia.blockscout.com/)

 ## 🏗️ Architecture